KZ25T/My-Live-Tools/doc/README_en.md

 This system supports the following functions:

 - Add files on existing systems.
-  Function: For example, to create a file called `/home/user/Desktop/picture. png` and `/usr/bin/yourcmd` after startup, or to add `/etc/NetworkManager/system connections/YOUR_WIFI-NAME.nmconnection` to automatically connect to your WiFi network after startup.
+  Function: For example, to create a file called `/home/user/Desktop/picture. png` and `/usr/bin/yourcmd` after startup.
 - Install the deb package at startup.
 - Run the script at startup.

 ### 5.2 Brief usage method

 1. On the USB drive with the system image installed, select any partition to load the resource files of this tool.
-If you are mounting the image using Ventoy, it is recommended to place it in the Ventoy partition.
+If you are mounting the image using Ventoy, it is recommended to place it in the Ventoy partition, and you shouled not place it in VOTEFI partition.
    Requirement: The file system format for this partition is one of vfat (fat32), exfat, ext4, xfs, btrfs, or iso9660 (usually exfat for USB drives), and cannot be in ntfs format.
 2. Create a directory in this partition called `.live` with an absolute path of `/home/mount/point/.live`
 3. If you need to use the first function: